hg1722/fashionista/README.md

 # Fashion Generation from Structured Style Attributes

 With the explosion of eCommerce, there is a growing need for personalized online shopping experiences.
-Specifically, in the fashion industry, there is a growing number of
+Specifically, in the fashion industry, there is a growing number of styles and clothing-types, along with a growing number of people interested in buying clothes online.
+As a result, it is crucial for th

 ## Data